4GeeksAcademy/python-lists-loops-programming-exercises/exercises/12.3-Map_data_types/README.md

 ## 📝 Instructions:

-1. Update the map function to make it create a `new_list` that contains the data types of each corresponding item from the original list.
+1. Update the `type_list` function to make it create a `new_list` that contains the data types of each corresponding item from the original list.

 ## 💡 Hints: